jkoschma/genexplain-platform/docs/source/Drug_targets.md

 **Visualization and interpretation of results**

-The [Output folder for Upstream Analysis with feedback loop] contains several files.
+The Output folder for Upstream Analysis with feedback loop contains several files and can be accessed from the link below:

-[Output folder for Upstream Analysis with feedback loop]: https://platform.genexplain.com/bioumlweb/#de=/data/Examples/User Guide/Data/Examples of workflows/Transfac and Transpath/Upregulated Ensembl genes filtered (logFC>1) subsetTop100 (Upstream analysis with feedback Transfac and Transpath)
+<https://platform.genexplain.com/bioumlweb/#de=/data/Examples/User Guide/Data/Examples of workflows/Transfac and Transpath/Upregulated Ensembl genes filtered (logFC>1) subsetTop100 (Upstream analysis with feedback Transfac and Transpath)>

 **Master regulators**